edersonmelo/edersonmelo/README.md

 ---

-:rocket: I've been a Software Engineer for 20 years | Sr Tech Lead at @eybrasil
+🚀 I've been a Software Engineer for 20 years | Currently Sr Tech Lead at @eybrasil

-:compass: I speak and live Technology, Innovation, Leadership, Artificial Intelligence, Machine Learning, Data Science, Master Black Belt, Data Science, DEPC®
+🧭 I specialize in Technical Leadership, Solutions Architect, Software Engineer and I am also developing in Machine Learning, GenAI, DEPC and Blockchain

 💙 My Linkedin is where I also write articles regularly https://www.linkedin.com/in/edersonmelo

+All My links are at: https://edersonmelo.com

-My links, follow me on other social networks: https://edersonmelo.com
+Enjoy and follow me on other social networks

 ---